benzino77/tasmocompiler/ADVANCED.md

 `git checkout -b development <sha1-of-commit>`

-Note: for the commands at points 4-10 you can use && to concatenate the commands.
-Ex
-type: 'cd /tmp && rm -rf Tasmota && git clone https://github.com/stefanbode/Sonoff-Tasmota.git Tasmota && cd Tasmota && git checkout -b development && cd /workspace/tasmocompiler && node server/server.js`
+_You can also copy and paste this oneliner:_ `cd /tmp && rm -rf Tasmota && git clone https://github.com/stefanbode/Sonoff-Tasmota.git Tasmota && cd Tasmota && git checkout -b development && cd /workspace/tasmocompiler && node server/server.js`

 ##### Docker
 1. close all tabs/windows with TasmoCompiler GUI (it is important, because the problem with WebSockets can arise)